 Three of the Göbekli Tepe’s monumental round structures, the largest of which is 20 meters (66 feet) in diameter, were initially planned as a single project, according to researchers Gil Haklay of the Israel Antiquities Authority, a Ph.D. candidate at Tel Aviv University, and Prof. Avi Gopher of TAU’s Department of Archaeology and Ancient Near Eastern Civilizations.
 They used a computer algorithm to trace aspects of the architectural design processes involved in the construction of these enclosures in this early Neolithic site.

 Their findings were published in Cambridge Archaeological Journal in May.

 “Göbekli Tepe is an archaeological wonder,” Prof. Gopher explains.
-“Built by Neolithic communities 11,500 to 11,000 years ago, it features enormous, round stone structures and monumental stone pillars up to 5.5 meters high.
+“Built by Neolithic communities 11,500 to 11,000 years ago, it features enormous, round stone structures and monumental stone pillars up to 5.5 meters (18 feet) high.
 Since there is no evidence of farming or animal domestication at the time, the site is believed to have been built by hunter-gatherers.
 However, its architectural complexity is highly unusual for them.”

 Discovered by German archaeologist Dr. Klaus Schmidt in 1994, Göbekli Tepe has since been the subject of hot archaeological debate.
 But while these, and other early Neolithic remains, have been intensively studied, the issue of architectural planning during these periods and its cultural ramifications have not.